WebOfTrust/WOT-terms/README.md

 ### We need use cases for adoption

-"We need use cases for adoption" is a claim based on strong believes among the participant of the WOT-terms (Zoom) group.
+"We need use cases for adoption" is a claim based on strong beliefs among the participant of the WOT-terms (Zoom) group.

 We could investigate the **correlation between levels of understanding** (beginner, advanced, expert) **and how use cases could be approached**.
 To illustrate this presumed correlation, we sketch the *adoption of cars* in hindsight: